Carine Bijlsma

 Carine Bijlsma (born February 16, 1983) is a Dutch documentary filmmaker and photographer.

+Education

 After graduating high school she studied photography in New York, Florence, and Amsterdam.
 She graduated from the Netherlands Film and Television Academy in 2008.

+Awards

 Her films have won several awards, including an honorable mention in the Short Documentary Award category at the DOXA Documentary Film Festival and the Wildcard.

+Personal life

 Bijlsma is the daughter of cellist Anner Bylsma and violinist Vera Beths, and the maternal half-sister of actress Katja Herbers.